Listen to Lesson 12

 Before you use this structure…

-• Practice the conversation with someone you trust to ensure your concern is valid, the message is clear, and to get feedback
+• Practice with someone you trust to ensure your concern is valid, the message is clear, and to get feedback

 Activity What is some feedback you haven’t given, that you need to give?